aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/stamping/text-stamps-in-pdf-file/_index.md

 ---
-title: Text stamps in PDF programmatically
+title: Add Text stamps in PDF programmatically
 linktitle: Text stamps in PDF File
 type: docs
 weight: 20
 url: /net/text-stamps-in-the-pdf-file/
 description: Add a text stamp to a PDF file using the TextStamp class with C#.
-lastmod: "2020-12-22"
+lastmod: "2021-02-26"
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-## Adding Text Stamp with C#
+## Add Text Stamp with C#

 You can use [TextStamp](https://apireference.aspose.com/pdf/net/aspose.pdf/TextStamp) class to add a text stamp in a PDF file.
 TextStamp class provides properties necessary to create a text based stamp like font size, font style, and font color etc. In order to add text stamp, you need to create a Document object and a TextStamp object using required properties.
 After that, you can call AddStamp method of the Page to add the stamp in the PDF.
 The following code snippet shows you how to add text stamp in the PDF file.